johndshea/funke-wiki/README.md

 BUGS:

+SHORTY NOTES:

+Every time a vote comes in,
+a) add the appropriate vote
+b) add upvotes to downvotes
+c) if total votes is greater than a certain threshold, check ratio. if both check out,
+d) set currentversion = the winning draft (use splice so as to remove the draft from the drafts array)
+e) move currentversion to the archive

+* allow authors to lock articles from others' editing?

 * markdown not displaying properly on the article index page

 * hamburger nav is blocked from loading by Google Chrome when on heroku. https://support.google.com/chrome/answer/1342714?hl=en